protocultor/NextBASIC-Shmup/readme.txt

 1       Player ship, leaning right
 2       Player shot
 3-8     Explosion animation
-9-13    Enemies and their animations
+9-12    Enemies and their animations
+13-16   Boss character (to do)
+17      Enemy shot
+18      Boss shot (to do)

 To Do
 -----

 Have to make it playable!
-- Make enemies shoot
+- Enemies shooting in different directions
 - Other types of enemies
 - Powerups?
 Bosses?
+- Some sort of ending?

 Acknowledgments